What Is The Cause Of Love Handles And How To Get Rid Of Them?

 As we get older, fat distribution tends to shift and we can accumulate more fat in the belly and around the love handles.
 Lower levels of estrogen in women and testosterone in men also contributes to this (6).

-4. Lack of exercise
+4. Lack Of Exercise

-If you consume more calories than you burn, then you are most likely to gain weight, and some of this extra fat will settle in your belly, and love handles.
+As was mentioned in the paragraph above, if you consume more calories than you burn, then you are most likely to gain weight, and some of this extra fat will settle in your belly, and love handles.

 Yes, your favourite wine or beer could be the cause of your ever-expanding waistline and muffin top.
 Like fat, alcohol is processed by the liver (3).
 For heavy drinkers, your liver spends more time processing alcohol than fat, which causes it to accumulate in your body.
 Also, alcoholic drinks have more calories than people know which leads to overdoing how much calories you consume a day (11).

-6. Lack of sleep
+6. Lack Of Sleep

+A lot of people underestimate the importance of sleep.
+Lack of a proper shuteye can cause various health problems, including weight gain.
+It is recommended that an average adult should sleep around 7-9 hours per night.
 Getting less that five hours of sleep each night can increase belly fat in people under the age of 40 (8).

+Sometimes not everything depends on your lifestyle.
+You can follow a balanced diet, sleep 8 hours per night, avoid alcohol and stress, and still have love handles.
 If you are doing everything right, genetics may be the cause of your love handles (16).

 As stated above, there are multiple causes of love handles and lower back fat.
 How old are you?
 Are you exercising enough?
 How is your diet, and are you always stressed?
 All these factors cause weight gain and fat deposits in the love handles.
 Try keeping an eye on all these points, and you may be able to find out why you are gaining fat in these areas.